codeforequity-at/botium-connector-watson/README.md

 ### WATSON_WORKSPACE_ID *
 The Workspace ID to use.
 You can find it in the IBM Watson Assistant Dashboard when clicking on "View Details" in the popup menu of a workspace.

-### WATSON_USE_INTENT
+### WATSON_FORCE_INTENT_RESOLUTION
-_Default: false_
+_Default: true_
-If this capability is enabled, Botium will use the resolved intent as text output instead of the actual text output from IBM Watson.
+If this capability is enabled, then a response will be dropped if the connector does not recognizes any component like text or button in it.
+But the dropped message has NLP recognition info like intent and entities, which could be checked.

 ### WATSON_COPY_WORKSPACE
 _Default: false_